-I am a person who experiences the collection of symptoms known as Dissociative Identity Disorder, or DID — the same condition as the protagonist of the now-infamous hacker drama that everyone’s talking about these days.
+I am a person who experiences the collection of symptoms known as Dissociative Identity Disorder, or DID — the same condition as the protagonist of the titular, now-infamous hacker drama.

 I don’t disclose that I have DID to very many people.
-If you met me you wouldn’t be able to tell.
-The last thing I need are more secrets, but my discretion has more to do with ensuring safety than avoiding embarrassment.
+If you meet me you won’t be able to tell.
+The last thing I need are more secrets, but my discretion has more to do with ensuring safety than shame or embarrassment.

 That’s why the hype and chatter around Mr. Robot has been so fascinating.

-For the past couple weeks I’ve been reading as much of the media coverage as possible.
-It’s a rare treat to hear public conversations about the less relatable aspects of my life, and I’ve been somewhat obsessively soaking it all in.
+For the past couple weeks I’ve been reading as much media coverage as possible.
+It’s a rare treat to witness public conversations about the less commonly relatable aspects of my life, and I’ve been soaking it all in.

-But that same glowing coverage also includes a lot of quotes like these ones:
+But those same glowing reviews also includes a lot of quotes like these ones:

 “…man on the edge of a total breakdown trying to wrest control back from aspects of himself.” — Wenlei Ma, News.com.au